sameer/python-openzwave-sniffer/README.md

 ### What should the port name be?

-On Windows, COM# where # is the number of the port the ZWave Stick is in.
-You can figure out what this number is by opening Device Manager and looking at the USB devices list
+** Assume # to be the port number of the ZWave Stick. **

+On Windows, COM#, you can figure out what this number is by opening Device Manager and looking at the USB devices list

 On OS X, it should be /dev/ttyUSB#, you can try each one until you get it right